 Answering exam questions helps you understand the topics covered on the exam, remember important facts, and improve your test-taking skills.

 Pick a Study Time

-Are you a night owl?
-Or an early bird?
-Study in times your brain can effectively and efficiently process and absorb information.
+Are you a night owl or an early bird?
+Study at times when your brain can effectively and efficiently process and absorb information.
 From my personal experience and from results of neuroscience researches, early morning is the ideal time to do studying and reading for me.

 Some people can’t study in the morning because they have kids who need to get to school or daycare.
 Other people can’t study at night because they have other responsibilities.
 It doesn’t matter when you study.
 Just make sure you pick a study time and stick to it.
 Being consistent is everything.

 Set a Study Schedule